jricho/KubeCon18/kubecon18.md

 - Building and managing your own Kubernetes cluster is **_not_** recommended
 - Knative is becoming the defacto framework and standard for running serverless on top of kubernetes, garnering support from a large amount of kubernetes ecosystem memebers
 - Multiple efforts around the viability and suitability of Kubernetes in IoT architectures and at the edge.
+- More work is required around container storage, Rook is getting a lot of attention, CSI GA will help.
+- Development of Cloud Native & Microservices specific languages (ballerina), developer tooling (Pulumi), and IDE's (Red Hat CodeReady - codeenvy/eclipse che)

 ## Must See ##

 ### Kelsey Hightowers Keynote ###

+Kelsey demonstrated that Serverless computing is not limited by technologies, frameworks or vendor offerings but is governed by the need of Serverless frameworks in the technology world.
+Kelsey wrote the function code in Fortran ran the code locally on a container which was then divided into two parts:

+- Executing Engine
+- Executing Code

+He then packaged and deployed these two components, first, on AWS Lambda and then on GCE.

 [![Kelsey Hightowers Keynote](http://img.youtube.com/vi/oNa3xK2GFKY/0.jpg)](http://www.youtube.com/watch?v=oNa3xK2GFKY)